saimadhav1825/mycompanywebsite/CLIENT_ACQUISITION_STRATEGY.md

 It was great meeting you at [Event] yesterday!
 I enjoyed our conversation about [specific topic you discussed].

-As I mentioned, I'm launching Lotusly and looking for amazing businesses to partner with.
+As I mentioned, I'm launching NaviraSoft and looking for amazing businesses to partner with.
 I'd love to offer you a free website audit to see how we might be able to help [Company Name] grow online.

 No strings attached - just want to provide value and potentially start a great partnership.